Policies, Application Overview and General Requirements

 - International visiting students must be in good academic standing at their schools and must be in the final year of their medical school training.

-- Students from international medical schools who are not United States citizens must obtain student visas as part of the University of Washington’s admissions procedure.
-According to immigration law, neither tourist nor visitor visas are acceptable.
+- Students from international medical schools who are not United States citizens must obtain the appropriate visa according to immigration law.
+Students from countries that are part of the US State Department's Visa Waiver Program must apply through ESTA.
+Students from countries that are not part of the Visa Waiver Program must apply for a B1 visa, once their application has been approved and they have been offered a clerkship.
 Due to delays in obtaining visas, visiting international students must apply at least six months in advance of the desired clinical elective start date.

 - Visiting international students must also provide proof of personal health insurance coverage, immunizations, and universal precautions training.

 - International students for whom English is not their primary language must also show proof of English language proficiency.
 English language proficiency may be demonstrated by passing the Test of English as a Foreign Language (TOEFL) examination.
 A minimum TOEFL score of 90 is recommended for students who will be engaged in patient care activities.